lmaogoodcodenotreally/AOT2-UltraWide-Custom-resolutions-Attack-On-Titan-2-Win64-/README.md

 # Patching steps:
+!!!
+IMPORTANT EDIT: For some reason you need to start in fullscreen from launcher then swap to windowed in game
 - Download any Hex Editor.
 (Any will work, I use HxD & HexWorkshop)
 - Copy your AOT region executable to a new folder (name of exe is either: `AOT2_AS.exe`, `AOT2_EU.exe`, `AOT2_JP.exe`)
 - Now open that exe into Hex editor and search for `000F7008` (`000F7008` == `3840x2160`)